suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 Hello back fellow red teamers.
 I decided to come make a blog post after a little of long period in which I lost all of my other blog posts.

-Lately I have been focused on Windows stuff, such as excercises on trying to bypass Windows Defender through trial and errors etc as a practice to help me make some preparations for a possible OSEP attempt lol.
+Lately I have been focused on Windows stuff, such as excercises on trying to bypass Windows Defender through trial and errors etc as a practice to upgrade my own skills on red teaming.

-I came across some amazing repos which I though would be worth to explain on a blog.
+In this article I'm going to explain how you can make use of Dynamic Invocation instead of PInvoke for a less suspicios execution.

 First let's take a view :

 - [https://github.com/TheWover/DInvoke](https://github.com/TheWover/DInvoke)

-DInvoke is dynamic replacement for PInvoke and contains powerful primitives that can be combined to dynamically invoke unmanaged code from disk or from memory.
+DInvoke is a dynamic replacement for PInvoke and contains powerful primitives that can be combined to dynamically invoke unmanaged code from disk or from memory.

-You can have this reference for a deeper explaination on what DInvoke does and what it really is : [https://thewover.github.io/Dynamic-Invoke/](https://thewover.github.io/Dynamic-Invoke/)

-While desperatly googling about examples of DInvoke being used on an actual Proof of Concept for silent Code Execution I ended up finding this amazing tool which is fully ported on DInvoke APIs : [https://github.com/snovvcrash/DInjector](https://github.com/snovvcrash/DInjector)
+It helps you use unmanaged code from C# while avoiding suspicious P/Invokes.
+Rather than statically importing API calls with PInvoke, you may use Dynamic Invocation to load the DLL at runtime and call the function using a pointer to its location in memory.
+You may call arbitrary unmanaged code from memory (while passing parameters), allowing you to bypass API hooking in a variety of ways and execute post-exploitation payloads reflectively.

+Rather than using PInvoke to import the API calls that we want to use, we load a DLL into memory manually.
+This can be done using whatever mechanism you would prefer.
+Then, we get a pointer to a function in that DLL.
+We may call that function from the pointer while passing in our parameters.

+By leveraging this dynamic loading API rather than the static loading API that sits behind PInvoke, you avoid directly importing suspicious API calls into your .NET Assembly.

+To show that little proof of concept of how it is done at a concrete target I will use [DInjector](https://github.com/snovvcrash/DInjector)
 ```
 (    (
      )\ ) )\ )                   )             (   (  (